miiazertyy/Discord-LLM-Selfbot/README.md

 -   reload - Reloads all cogs
 -   instructions - Changes the instruction.txt directly from Discord DMs
 -   getinstructions - Get the instructions.txt in chat
+-   config - Give you all the values from config.yaml and makes you able to modify everything from chat
 -   setconfig - Sets the config.yaml from the chat
 -   getconfig - Sends config.yaml in chat
 -   getdb - Get database with users memorys